 One of the most critical parts of choosing your business is choosing a business entity.
-When you select a business entity, you’ll have to follow its requirements.
+So, what is the best business entity for small businesses?
+When you select a business entity type, you’ll have to follow its requirements.
 However, there are tricks and things to know that can ease the process.

 What is a Business Entity?